bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Thinking about busting an illegal operation for the Don.
 - Meet hunchback women (?), Deliala
 - Dwite swaps coins due to keep the Strot ones.
 INTERESTING.

+## Chasing Johahn (2022-01-17)

+- Interrogating Johahn.
+  - Lost memory under command of Captain Tither.
+  - Johahn is very good at smelling.
+  - Trying to bring him to Haven to recall memories.
+  - Galverax is Johahn's Daddy.

 ## Quests/Tasks